Newton Heath: History

 The present neo-classical gothic building of 1814 was built to a design by William Atkinson, architect, of Manchester.
-An Act of Parliament authorised £3500 (equivalent to approximately £280,000 as of November 2020), to be raised by church rates on the chapelry property, and a supplementary Act authorised a further £3300 (£250,000 - so in total £530,000), and pews were rented out to raise further money, The cracked bell from the old building was moved, to the new chapel of 1814 and in 1860 a new bell was installed.
+An Act of Parliament authorised £3500 (equivalent to approximately £280,000 as of November 2020), to be raised by church rates on the chapelry property, and a supplementary Act authorised a further £3300 (£250,000; in total, £530,000), and pews were rented out to raise further money, The cracked bell from the old building was moved, to the new chapel of 1814 and in 1860 a new bell was installed.
 To show how exceptional All Saints Church is, please read below the Architects career, and it shows All Saints was his only design that was his from start to finish.

 The building was extended by a chancel in 1879, a gift of John Taylor of Brookdale Hall, in memory of his wife, Anne.
 It was adorned with an alabaster reredos completed in 1881 with fine alabaster carved panels.
 The church underwent major re-reordering in the late 1960s, work that probably would not be granted permission these days.
 Portions of the north and south galleries were removed at the east end of the nave, pews removed, a nave altar installed; choir and clergy stalls removed from the chancel to the nave; the pulpit was removed and buried in the churchyard.
 The nave vault and galleries were painted monochrome replacing the Victorian polychromatic scheme.
 This has been described by Historic England as "heritage crime".
 The building is currently on the "At Risk Register" of Listed Buildings maintained by Historic England.
 Granted by Faculty, in 1980, the church received a mid-14th century font which arrived from Covenham St Bartholomew, near Louth, Lincs.

 French Huguenots settled in the area in the 16th century to avoid continental persecution, and brought cotton and linen weaving and bleaching skills with them.
 The arrival of textile mills saw Newton Heath's cottage industry change forever into a fully mechanised mass production system – in 1825 Newton Silk Mill (which exists to this day) was built and the Monsall Silk Dye Works followed soon afterwards.

 The Rochdale Canal made movement of raw materials and finished products a practical reality.
 Later came other industries, including a soap works, Elijah Dixon's match manufacturing factory, and rope works as well as engineering and glass making works.
 Many small back-to-back low cost houses were built to house the new migrant work force.
 Thus was Newton changed irrevocably from a farming area into an industrial one.

 The 18th century saw Oldham Road (A62) turnpiked and a toll bar installed at Lambs Lane; this road still forms the main artery through the district.
 With the Industrial Revolution, by the beginning of the 19th century the Rochdale Canal had been constructed and this brought industry and creeping urbanisation to the district.
 During the 19th century the local population increased nearly 20 fold.